moveeleven-data/ledgerline/README.md

 ## Business Story

-LedgerLine simulates the financial heartbeat of a modern B2B SaaS enterprise.
+LedgerLine simulates the financial heartbeat of a fictional B2B SaaS platform called **Atlas**.

 Customers subscribe to products, get a bundle of included usage, and pay overage once they cross that threshold.